dib-lab/2015-khmer-wok3-counting/2015-wok-counting.rst

 transcript *isn't completely covered* by reads, a common occurrence due to both low coverage data as well as incomplete transcriptomes.

+In this specific case, the effect is largely due to low coverage;
+if you drop the coverage further, it's even more exacerbated.

-One side note here -- graphalign will align to low coverage (untrusted) regions of the graph if it has to, although the algorithm will pick trusted k-mers when it can.
+Two side notes here -- first, graphalign will align to low coverage (untrusted) regions of the graph if it has to, although the algorithm will pick trusted k-mers when it can.
 As such it avoids the common assembler problem of only recovering high abundance paths.

+And second, *no one should use this code for counting.* This is not even a proof of concept, but rather an attempt to see how well mapping and graph counting fit with an intentionally simplistic approach.

 Isoform structure and expression
 --------------------------------